retis-org/retis/docs/modules/ct.md

 `state` is one of `ESTABLISHED`, `RELATED`, `NEW`, `REPLY`, `RELATED_REPLY` and `UNTRACKED.`

+### Connection information

-Then the event is followed by a protocol specific part.
+This starts by a protocol specific part.
 For TCP and UDP,

 ```none
 {protocol name} ({TCP state if any}) orig [{src ip}.{src port} > {dst ip}.{dst port}]